"Hope this moon festival is the beginning of all that's the brightest for you."

 Skilled craftsmen from China have made about 300 lanterns that are on display till the first week of October this year at Gardens by the Bay, Singapore.
 The Chinese celebrate the mid-autumn festival every year during the month of September, and lanterns are a major part of this beautiful event, which celebrates the end of the harvest season.
 Stars aren’t the only things that twinkle in Singapore during the mid-autumn festival, lanterns add their charm to the night sky.
 With getting a Singapore visa now being easy, you can witness this spectacular scenario rather than just rely on your imagination.

-This is because of the charming fable of an Empress, who drinks the elixir of immortality meant for her wicked husband, and thus saves her people from being eternally ruled by the tyrant.
+This is because of the charming fable of an Empress, who drinks the elixir of immortality meant for her wicked husband and thus saves her people from being eternally ruled by the tyrant.
 The Empress then ascends to the moon and is worshipped as the Moon Goddess.

 Singapore comes to life at night during the mid-autumn festival to pray to the moon.
 Friends and families get together to light magnificent lanterns and nibble on mooncakes.
 There are several varieties of lanterns on sale, handmade to electronic.
 Beautifully painted handmade lanterns are available in Chinatown, which is one of the most interesting places to visit during this time.

-These little cakes come in bright colours and with lovely designs stamped on them.
+These little cakes come in bright colors and with lovely designs stamped on them.
 The best ones probably belong to the best-known hotels here.
 Tung Lok, Fullerton, and Grand Hyatt are among the many who work hard to come up with exceptionally creative ways to design and fill their mooncakes.

-The mid-autumn celebrations also bring other events, like lantern making contests and fairs, which highlight the importance of this Chinese festival.
+The mid-autumn celebrations also bring other events, like lantern-making contests and fairs, which highlight the importance of this Chinese festival.

 If you are planning to make a trip to Singapore, there's no better time than this.
 Celebrate along with Singaporeans, and take home memories that last a lifetime.
 Pick up some mooncakes for your friends back home and a lantern or two, to make your own celebrations special!